Our Services

 While curcumin can lower inflammation markers, pairing it with these lifestyle changes enhances overall outcomes.

 Joint pain and stiffness aren't always caused by rheumatoid arthritis—they could signal other conditions that require different treatment approaches.
-If you're uncertain about what's causing your symptoms, consider using a free AI-powered symptom checker for Osteoarthritis (OA) to better understand your joint health and determine whether you should seek further medical evaluation.
+If you're experiencing joint symptoms and want to understand what might be causing them, try Ubie's free AI symptom checker to get personalized insights in just 3 minutes and learn whether you should seek medical care.

 Curcumin holds promise as a complementary option to help reduce joint inflammation markers in rheumatoid arthritis.
 Evidence shows it can lower CRP, ESR and clinical disease activity when used alongside standard therapies.
 However, it is not a replacement for prescribed disease-modifying drugs or biologics.